Decoding Peterson’s 12 Rules for Life

 Clear thinking in the midst of chaos and accelerated changes requires hard work and mental discipline.
 You need to be very careful with the language you use internally and have courage and honesty in sorting out yourself.
 It may take many days or even weeks of soul searching and inner struggle before you are able to specify your new life goal in concrete, precise terms.
 Then, you need to articulate your new plan with your friends so that they can witness and reinforce your transformation.

 The complicated process of finding a precise answer to our existential crisis as described in this chapter may be framed in terms of Wong’s (2016) ABCDE strategy in meaning therapy.

-Acceptance—Accept the fact that something horrible has happened and has shattered our false sense of self-sufficiency and assumptive world.
+Acceptance—Accept the fact that something horrible has shattered our false sense of self-sufficiency and our assumptive world.
 The ancient defensive reflex kicks in; we freeze.
 We pause and reflect on what has gone wrong.

 Belief—We believe that from the current disruption and chaos, some new opportunity will emerge.
 We believe that by broadening our horizon and investigating new alternatives, we may achieve a deeper understanding of reality and re-establish order.
 “Why refuse to investigate, when knowledge of reality enables mastery of reality?”
 (Peterson, 2018, p.
 275).